Diagnostic Breast Center

 For more information, please call 304-399-6556.

-Board-certified breast surgeon Mary Legenza, MD, and surgeon Jack Traylor, MD, evaluate and treat women with breast cancer, suspected breast cancer or at high risk of developing breast cancer, and they are well-known for their dedication to their patients.
+On the ground floor of the Edwards Comprehensive Cancer Center, you'll find the Diagnostic Breast Center, where board-certified breast surgeon Mary Legenza, MD, and surgeon Jack Traylor, MD, evaluate and treat women with breast cancer, suspected breast cancer or at high risk of developing breast cancer.
+Both physicians are dedicated breast surgeons with roots and history in the Tri-State, and they are well-known for their dedication to their patients.

-In conjunction with their experienced and caring staff, the doctors offer comprehensive care and treatment in a compassionate and timely manner.
-The staff includes a surgical assistant, highly trained 3D mammography, ultrasound and stereotactic biopsy technicians and three full-time oncology nurse navigators.
+Along with their care team, the doctors offer comprehensive care and treatment in a compassionate and timely manner.
+The staff includes the registration and reception team, a surgical assistant, highly trained 3D mammography, ultrasound and stereotactic biopsy technicians and three full-time certified oncology nurse navigators.

 Nurse navigators are oncology nurses with special training and certification who help guide cancer patients from evaluation and diagnosis through recovery, outlining aspects of their treatment, explaining procedures, answering questions and serving as an all-around resource.
 Their goal is to ease the burden on patients and their loved ones, serving as a single point of contact and helping to coordinate the efforts of the medical team as needed.
 In general, the nurse navigator's role includes: